 van + veronica for Protein Sensitive Hair

 With the right care, you’ll have no problem keeping your protein-sensitive hair soft, strong, and protected.
 It’s all a matter of balance and learning the products that love your hair back!
-When used as a system our van + veronica protein sensitive hair-friendly products protects hair against breakage and leave hair stronger.
+When used as a system our van + veronica protein sensitive hair-friendly products protect hair against breakage and leave fine curls stronger.